WallarooLabs/wally/book/python/api.md

 ##### `name()`

-Return the name of the computaiton as a string.
+Return the name of the computation as a string.

 ##### `compute(data)`